 - Coronary microvascular disease (MVD) occurs when the tiniest arteries in the heart become diseased or damaged.
 Also called nonobstructive CHD or cardiac syndrome X, MVD affects more postmenopausal women than men of any age.

 - Broken heart syndrome is more common in otherwise healthy women than men.
-Extreme emotional stress triggers failure of the heart muscle in ways that are severe but usually short-lived.
+Extreme emotional stress triggers the failure of the heart muscle in ways that are severe but usually short-lived.
 Other names for the condition include stress-induced cardiomyopathy and takotsubo cardiomyopathy.

 - Women are more likely to develop CHD 10 years later than men do.
 In some cases, it can be prevented and most people with CHD can control the disease by eliminating risk factors.

-- Some modifiable risk factors that encourage development of heart disease include smoking, excess alcohol consumption, sedentary lifestyle, neglect of dental problems, poorly controlled diabetes, prolonged stress, inadequate sleep, and working night shifts.
+- Some modifiable risk factors that encourage the development of heart disease include smoking, excess alcohol consumption, sedentary lifestyle, neglect of dental problems, poorly controlled diabetes, prolonged stress, inadequate sleep, and working night shifts.
 Diets high in fat and salt contribute to the development of heart disease.

 - It is the leading cause of death for white and black women in the US.